saadl27/PuckoPolis/README.md

 >- 💡 Hint: the script emulates a sampling frequency of 300Hz
 >- 💡 Hint: In other words, what is the relation between the frequency the FFT can extract and the sampling frequency of the signal ?
 (See Shannon / Nyquist)

+>- The 2 peaks represent the frequency in the positive and negative parts of the spectrum.
+For a sine wave, the Fourier transform is the sum of 2 Dirac deltas centered at the positive and negative frequencies.
+>- The max frequency the robot can find is half the sampling frequency, this stems from the Nyquist-Shannon theorem.

 > `Task 2`
 >- With the previous answers, find the relation between the positions of the peaks and the real frequency
 >- For example if two peaks are on the positions -200 and 200, what is their frequency